Imbruvica: 7 things you should know

 - In some people, very good partial clinical responses to Imbruvica may occur within three to six months.
 Imbruvica is usually given until disease progression or unacceptable toxicity occurs, or in the case of graft vs host disease, recurrence of an underlying malignancy.

 - For people with Mantle cell lymphoma, the overall response rate (ORR) was 65.8% and the mean duration of response (DOR) was 17.5 months.
-The average time to response was 1.9 months.
+The average time to respond was 1.9 months.

 - For CLL, the ORR for one trial was 58.3%, all were partial responses.
 None of the patients achieved a complete response.
 The DOR ranged from 5.6 to over 24 months.
 When Imbruvica was compared to Ofatumumab, the ORR was 42.6% with Imbruvica and 4.1% with Ofatumumab.